mcasimir/remoting/README.md

 # Remote

-*Remote* is a small alternative to Capistrano that is suitable to write remote management scripts with rake task.
-It provides a little framework to run remote commands over SSH with a DSL to define remote scripts.
+*Remote* is a great way to turn plain rake tasks in scripts to administer the server remotely.
+It provides a little framework to run remote commands over SSH along with a DSL to define remote scripts.

 Install